 - Rising Star, Super Lawyers Magazine, 2005, 2006

 Bankruptcy and Bankruptcy-related Litigation:

 In re Berkeley Delaware Court.
 Represented senior secured lender in connection with second Chapter 11 filing by a Northern California real estate project developer.
 Had the case deemed a single asset real estate case, over objection of the debtor.
 Obtained relief from stay to foreclose.
 Had the case converted to Chapter 7.
 Settled litigation with the Chapter 7 Trustee over the objection of the debtor.
-Successfully defeated petition for writ enjoining the settlement filed with the Ninth Circuit Court of Appeals.
-Defended settlement with the Chapter 7 Trustee before the District Court and the Ninth Circuit Court of Appeal.
+Successfully defeated petition for writ enjoining the settlement which was affirmed in a published decision from the Ninth Circuit Court of Appeal.
 (Bankruptcy Court for the Southern District of California, District Court for the Southern District of California, Ninth Circuit Court of Appeal.)

 In re MMFX Technologies Corporation.
 Represented the debtor in its Chapter 11 bankruptcy case.
 Negotiated forbearance agreement with secured creditor.
 Ran and completed sale of substantially all the debtor's assets.
 Confirmed Chapter 11 plan.

 In re Akhtarzad.
 Represented Chapter 11 Trustee in a contentious multi-year bankruptcy case involving a purported Ponzi scheme.
 Negotiated settlement with one of two primary claim holders.
 Negotiated terms for and ultimately confirmed a consensual Chapter 11 plan.
 (United States Bankruptcy Court for the Central District of California.)